Prevent Unwanted Updates in Terraform with ignore_changes

 Use it when:

-- You need Terraform to respect reality, not overwrite it with an idealized config
+- You need Terraform to respect reality instead of overwriting it with an idealized config